 The horseman bow is, just like the name suggests, made to shoot while riding on the back of a horse.
 That means that the bow has to be shorter to avoid handicapping the horse while riding.
 The original horseman bow consists of horn, wood and string.
 These materials are put together with hide glue.
 Through this composition of materials, the bow could be built extremely short.
-It can shoot an arrow really fast, supported by the curved tips of its limbs that work as lever to draw the bow.
-This bow doesn’t allow any mistakes when releasing the arrow because the vibration of the string is transferred to the arrow over the curved tips of the limbs. .
+It can shoot an arrow really fast, supported by the curved tips of its limbs that work as a lever to draw the bow.
+This bow doesn’t allow any mistakes when releasing the arrow because the vibration of the string is transferred to the arrow over the curved tips of the limbs.

-Common features and conditions for Zen archery All three types of bows are so-called bare bows.
+] Common features and conditions for Zen archery All three types of bows are so-called bare bows.
 They don’t have any arrow rest or auxiliary devices for archery.
 That means that the bow can be used in both directions.
-During shooting the archer is contact with the arrow with both hands.
+During shooting the archer is contacting with the arrow with both hands.
 The cycle archer-bow-arrow is therefore closed.
 An industrially manufactured recurve bow, on the contrary, can not be used for right- and left-hand shooting.

 As a special: building instructions for a Rattan bow building instructions.